Staff Directory

 1071 Palmer Commons • 100 Washtenaw Ave.

-Dr. Christine Simonian Bean earned her Ph.D. in Interdisciplinary Theatre and Drama from Northwestern University in 2016.
-She also holds an M.A. in Theatre Studies from the University of California, Santa Barbara, and a B.A. in Drama from the University of California, Irvine.
-Her dissertation focused on theories of spectatorship, reality, and embodiment.
-She has taught classes in acting, theatre history, and critical race and gender theory, and has worked as both a dramaturg and a performer.
-Most recently, Christine was an Assistant Director for Faculty Programs and Services at Columbia University's Center for Teaching and Learning with a focus on initiatives related to inclusive teaching and learning.
-Previously, she worked at the Searle Center for Advancing Learning and Teaching at Northwestern University, where she assisted graduate students and postdoctoral fellows with course design, teaching practices, and professionalization.
-At CRLT, Christine works with her colleagues to provide strategic direction for the CRLT Theatre Program; integrate programming into college and campus initiatives; and design, facilitate, and assess sessions and curricula that promote a more equitable higher education community.
+Dr. Christine Simonian Bean (she/her) is the Associate Director of the CRLT Theatre Program.
+She earned her Ph.D. in Interdisciplinary Theatre and Drama from Northwestern University in 2016.
+She also holds an M.A. in Theatre Studies from the University of California, Santa Barbara; a B.A. in Drama from the University of California, Irvine; and a certificate in Acting from the Stella Adler Conservatory, NYU.
+She has taught classes in acting, theatre history, and critical race and gender theory; and has worked as both a dramaturg and a performer.
+Previously, Christine was an Assistant Director for Faculty Programs and Services at Columbia University's Center for Teaching and Learning and a Graduate Associate at Northwestern University’s Searle Center for Advancing Learning and Teaching.
+At CRLT, Christine provides strategic direction for the CRLT Theatre Program; integrates programming into college and campus initiatives; and designs, facilitates, and assesses sessions and curricula that promote a more equitable higher education community.
+She has published work in The Journal of Faculty Development, Theatre Journal, Theatre Survey, and Theatre Topics.

 Megan Stowe headshot